Super-entropic black hole with Immirzi hair: Effective theory

 and we promote the Immirzi parameter $\gamma$ to a scalar field with a potential term $W(\gamma)$.
 Here, we do not discuss in detail the effective mechanism able to generate such interaction term\footnote{This issue will be the object of a forthcoming work, along with the possibility of endowing the Immirzi parameter of dynamic from extended kinematical frameworks.}, so we just include the function $W(\gamma)$ in the action.

-Now, by adopting the affine formalism, we are implicitly assuming that the independent connection could be a priori characterized by non vanishing torsion and non-metricity tensors, defined as, respectively:
+Now, by adopting a metric-affine formalism, we are implicitly assuming that the independent connection could be a priori characterized by non vanishing torsion and non-metricity tensors, defined as, respectively:

+where $D_\mu$ stands for the general covariant derivative.
 In the following, we will neglect non-metricity and just retain the anti-symmetric part of the connection.
 Even if this choice can seem a bit arbitrary, we are actually taking advantage of the invariance of the action \eqref{action} under the projective transformation

 which can be exploited for simplifying the form of the connection, without affecting the dynamics \cite{Iosifidis:2018jwu,Iosifidis:2018zjj,Bejarano:2019zco, Iosifidis:2019fsh}.
 This is always attainable for the Lagrangian we are considering, where only the vector modes of the connection can be excited and 3-rank tensor states safely disregarded (see below for details in connection decomposition).
-In other words, \eqref{projective inv} constitutes a truly gauge symmetry for affine models and in setting $Q_{\mu\nu\rho}=0$ we are just selecting a specific representation of \eqref{action}.
+In other words, \eqref{projective inv} constitutes a truly gauge symmetry for this kind of metric-affine models and in setting $Q_{\mu\nu\rho}=0$ we are just selecting a specific representation of \eqref{action}.

 We then introduce the contorsion tensor

 which allows us to rewrite connection as